huggingface/blog/time-series-transformers.md

                 target_field=FieldName.TARGET,
                 output_field=FieldName.OBSERVED_VALUES,
             ),
-            # step 5: add temporal features based on freq of the dataset
+            # step 4: add temporal features based on freq of the dataset
-            # month of year in this case
+            # month of year in the case when freq="M"
             # these serve as positional encodings
             AddTimeFeatures(
                 start_field=FieldName.START,